 south-west @ 11m (modified to 12m);

 north-east @ 21m

-The disparity in the north-east component has not been explained by Council and appears to be the result of an inadvertent error made in transcription from 11 to 21m.
-There is no “step-down” from 21m to 11m (now 12m) in the north-east development nodes which are adjacent to low-density residential zoning to the north.
+The disparity in the north-east component had not been explained by Council and appears to be the result of an inadvertent error made in transcription from 11 to 21m.
+There wass no “step-down” provided from 21m to 11m (since modified to 12m) in the north-east development nodes which are adjacent to low-density residential zoning to the north.
 Why?

 Buddina Urban Village, the planning scheme and the erosion prone area

 The 2004 planning scheme change that created the Buddina Urban Village disregarded the historical records of Council relating to cyclonic activity breaching the dunes along the north-eastern side of the precinct, the Beach Protection Authority's recommendation for resumption of the land and the resulting State government intervention in establishing a wider vegetation buffer from Warana south.

 The the Buddina Urban Village precinct with its higher density zoning was subsequently "grandfathered" into the 2014 Sunshine Coast planning scheme.